Baboy PHPigs

 💡

 How to find lechon buyers: Visit 3-5 lechon roasters in your municipal or city market.
 Ask what size pigs they want (most want 15-30 kg liveweight for lechon de leche, 60-90 kg for full lechon).
 Ask how many they buy per week and who supplies them.
 Offer to deliver 2-3 pigs as a trial.
 If they like the quality, you're on the list.
-Cebu alone has hundreds of lechon operations.
-Some operators told us they struggle to find consistent native pig supply because most backyard farmers switched to commercial breeds after ASF.
+Cebu alone has hundreds of lechon operations, and consistent native pig supply is genuinely tight: a lot of backyard raisers shifted to commercial breeds after ASF, so a reliable native supplier can name a fair price and keep the buyer.

 Which Breed for Which Market?